wizzardzz3000/42_other_projects/README.md

 ## 1 - Piscine_Reloaded

-Selection of exercices from the "piscine" month at 42.
+Selection of exercises from the "piscine" month at 42.

 ## 2 - libft